-Stratifying these numbers based on type of high school (public or private) these applicants come from: 39.1% from private schools are admitted and register, but lower percentages, 30.1% from public schools do.
-As is shown in Figure 2, four out of ten students from private schools are accepted and register, while only 3 out of 10 students from public schools do.
+If these numbers are further subdivided based on type of high school - public or private high schools -- these applicants come from, 39.1% of applicants from private schools are admitted and register, while only 30.1% of applicants from public schools do so.
+As is shown in Figure 2, four out of ten students from private schools are accepted and register, while only 3 out of 10 students from public schools do so.